 But are these “too good to be true rates” available to everyone?

 Whilst a 1.30% rate cut certainly grabs your attention, the cut they’re referring to is the 4-year fixed rate.
-The reason this isn’t big news is because it’s very uncommon for someone to take out a fixed rate for that long.
+The reason this isn’t big news is that it’s very uncommon for someone to take out a fixed rate for that long.
 It’s not often that you can predict your situation in four years’ time, so it’s generally not recommended to fix a home loan for that length of time.
 The good news is that usually current fixed rates are a good sign of what’s to come, so we can probably expect another rate cut from the standard variable in the coming months.
 Banks don’t gamble, so it’s fair to assume that if they’re lowering their rates on fixed loans, the variable rates will be heading in that direction also.

 The average person on the street might not know this, but a finance broker certainly would.
 Brokers speak with banks on a daily basis and understand the finance market.
 So, rather than attempting to predict the future with interest rates, why not get a broker on your side to do the leg-work for you?

-Here’s our top reasons on why to engage a mortgage broker:
+Here are our top reasons on why to engage a mortgage broker:

 Protect your credit file